 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 12 hours and 14 minutes to cover the 397 miles from Milan to Paris.
-However, the fastest bus only takes 12 hours.
+The bus takes an average of 13 hours and 28 minutes to cover the 397 miles from Milan to Paris.
+However, the fastest bus only takes 11 hours and 45 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

 Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Paris.
 If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.